rwc3030/morphvox_studio_pro_2001/architect_notes.md

 3. **Unresolved Bug**: No upper limit check for pitchShift in applyTransformation.
 4. **Unresolved Bug**: No validation for character parameter in applyVoiceCharacter.

+## File and Directory Structure Adjustments

+- Verified that the directory structure aligns with the requirements specified in 'README.md'.
+- Ensured that all source files are located in the appropriate directories under 'Source/Core' and 'Source/GUI'.
+- Confirmed that test files are organized under 'Tests/DSP', 'Tests/GUI', and 'Tests/Integration'.
+- All resources are correctly placed in 'Resources/Images' and 'Resources/Presets'.